|Dates / Deadlines:|

 Students receive a cultural stipend to fund academic visits throughout the city.

 In addition to pre-departure orientation meetings on campus, there will be a two-day on-site orientation for this program.
 In New York, students’ on-site orientation occurs the week before classes begin and is a combination of Baruch College’s orientation for international and visiting students as well as activities designed just for the group from Dickinson.

 During the orientation you will meet and work with a representative from the CGSE as well as Dickinson alumni working in New York.
 Orientation events include a tour of Baruch’s campus, check-in meetings regarding students’ internship searches, meetings with prominent alumni, and an overview of Dickinson’s young alumni mentor program.

 Students on this program are afforded the luxury of having a range of dates when they can arrive on site.
 You must communicate your arrival plans with to the 92nd Street Y and the CGSE.
 To notify the CGSE, you should enter the flight information in your on line program accessible here.
-Students should arrive one the day that works best for them, but they must arrive within the window of acceptable dates to assure that they can move into Dickinson-arranged housing at the 92nd Street Y. Students generally come to New York early in order to interview.
-Official dates for the program can be found here.
+Students should arrive on the day that works best for them, but they must arrive within the window of acceptable dates to assure that they can move into Dickinson-arranged housing at the 92nd Street Y. Students generally come to New York early in order to interview.

 No, there is not a group flight organized for this program.
 Students must make their own travel arrangements after confirming the appropriate arrival dates.
 Students may wish to book their travel on their own or use Advantage Travel based in Syracuse, New York.
 We recommend students contact agent Sally Curtis at Advantage Travel by calling 1-800-788-1980 or emailing firstname.lastname@example.org.